digicatapult/vitalam-identity-service/docs/db.md

 ## Table structure

-The following tables exist in the `dscp` database.
+The following tables exist in the `veritable` database.

 ### `members`